microsoft/CosmosDB_Multi-Tenant/README.md

 <img src="./images/CosmosDB_MultiTenant_Hotel_Business_Data_Model.jpg" alt="Cosmos DB Document Model diagram" width="800">

-As per the above diagram, it make sense to keep all the organization (business entity) information such as customers and room types along with tenant related data such as room inventory, availability and reservations in one Cosmos DB Container.
+As per the above diagram, it make sense to keep all the business entity information such as customers and room types along with tenant related data such as room inventory, availability and reservations in one Cosmos DB Container.

 This challenge demonstrate how software object model transform to NoSQL database design model which completly different from SQL based